diana-md/ML-Bootcamp-Projects/README.md

 # Qunadl_API_calls
 In this exercise API calls were made to the Qunadl API to analyze the stock prices in 2017 of a company called Carl Zeiss Meditec(AFX_X).

-Carl Zeiss Meditec is a company that manufactures tools for eye examinations, as well as medical lasers for laser eye surgery: https://www.zeiss.com/meditec/int/home.html.
+[Carl Zeiss Meditec](https://www.zeiss.com/meditec/int/home.html) is a company that manufactures tools for eye examinations, as well as medical lasers for laser eye surgery.
 The company is listed under the stock ticker AFX_X on the Frankfurt Stock Exhange (FSE).

 The Jupyter Notebook contains the following tasks that were performed: